matthewbyward/gettingandcleaningdata/CodeBook.md

  * subject_id - The id of the experiment participant
  * activity_name - the name of the activity that was measured

-The following variables are the mean of all mean and standard deviation measurements made for each activity for each participant.
+The following variables aare the mean of all observation mean measurements denoted with names that contain mean() and standard deviation measurements denoted with names that contain std() for each activity and each subject.

  * tBodyAcc-mean()-X
  * tBodyAcc-mean()-Y